Toby Marthews

 • JASMIN users wishing to use the JULES land surface model long-term should also request access to some relevant services (although n.b.
 You will NOT need access to any services for any of my trainings courses or the Hydro-JULES Summer School).
 JASMIN services you are subscribed to are listed here and clicking on “Group workspaces” or “Additional services” on the left show you other services that are available (see also JASMIN Help).
 NERC-funded users can request access to nerctools (NERC software tools) and jules (JULES workspace), but n.b. these are NOT necessary for the Summer/Winter Schools.
 Check whether you have access to e.g. the jules workspace with this command: ls -ltr /gws/nopw/j04/jules.

-• Make sure you are familiar with the other tools available through CEDA and JASMIN - they can make your life much easier! - including the CEDA Data Catalogue, the JASMIN Analysis Platform and other JASPY software environments.
+• Make sure you are familiar with the other tools available through CEDA and JASMIN - they can make your life much easier! - including the CEDA Data Catalogue and JASPY software environments.

 • Finally, be aware that CEDA runs regular webinars that can be very useful in learning how to use all these and other tools.